Information to make right decisions

 Products supporting Optima technology can simplify manual alignments.
 Instead of aligning separate amplifier stages, the technology offers users a universal control that automatically aligns gains and levels of amplifier stages in an optimal manner.
 Besides optimal performance, it offers faster installation, reduces work, and eliminates possible installation mistakes.
 Unlike the Optima+ technology, the Optima technology doesn’t require a transponder.

 Products supporting Optima+ technology can be aligned automatically.
 The technology includes an intelligent ALSC and does not require external measurement devices in the installation phase.
 Optima+ requires a transponder that also offers remote visibility to network elements and their settings.
 Optima+ ensures that amplifier settings are optimal, and so a lot of manual work can be avoided.
 Manual upstream alignment would require professionals who would not necessarily be available when network upgrades are ongoing.

-Products having a USB socket (internal or external) can host a Bluetooth adapter.
+Products having a USB socket (internal or external) can host a wireless BT adapter.
 This enables wireless connection through Android-based mobile devices.
 Wireless configuration is also possible via any laptop that has the CATVisor Commander SW package.
 An unpleasant work environment will not slow down installations when element configurations are managed wirelessly.